Why Homemade Treats for Senior Dogs Matter Nothing matches the pure joy of seeing your dog’s eyes light up at snack time. However, as our c...

 Research and Studies on Senior Dog Nutrition

-The FEDIAF Scientific Advisory Board also says that dogs need protein and essential fatty acids to stay healthy and have a healthy brain.
+The FEDIAF Scientific Advisory Board also emphasizes that senior dogs require tailored protein concentrations and essential fatty acids to safely preserve lean body mass and optimize long-term brain health.

 Leading Institutions and Experts